-If mould keeps returning, the moisture problem hasn’t been fixed.
+If mould keeps returning, the moisture problem is likely still present.
 Check for hidden leaks, poor ventilation, or high humidity.
 You may need to call a professional to identify the source.

 Mould

-Mould can make your home uncomfortable and unhealthy, but there’s good news: you can prevent it, clean it, and keep it from coming back.
+Mould can be an indoor air pollutant, but there’s good news: you can prevent it, clean it, and keep it from coming back.

 What is mould, and why does it grow?